-In 2007, the 10th year anniversary of Margan was celebrated with the opening of the second Margan restaurant and tasting room at the winery and vineyard in Broke.
-Lisa’s aim was to provide visitors to Margan with a unique dining experience, great food and wine set in a stylish but casual ambience.
-(The restaurant draws influences from Italy- Lisa is half Italian- and France where she and Andrew have spent a lot of time) Once again, Lisa’s restaurant is listed in the SMH Good Food Guide for 2008.
+In 2007, the 10th year anniversary of Margan was celebrated with the opening of the Margan restaurant and tasting room at the winery and vineyard in Broke.
+This Wine Tourism aspect of the business is now an important part of Margan as it aims to provide visitors with a unique food and wine experience.

 Today, Lisa and Andrew Margan are at the helm of a flourishing 35,000 case premium wine brand which is distributed throughout Australia and into 15 export markets.
 All grapes for the wine are Estate Grown from over 300 acres of quality Margan Vineyards and handcrafted on site in the Margan winery.
 All are available for tasting and sales in the Award Winning Margan tasting room.

 The restaurant offers a seasonally inspired menu based around whatever is being harvested from the estate at the time.
 It uses fruit and vegetables from the pioneering ‘Margan Kitchen Garden and Orchard’ as well as free range eggs, honey, olives and now lambs from Margan flock of Suffolk and Dauper/ Border Leicester cross sheep.
 Lisa and Head Chef Michael Robinson have just launched their ‘Small goods Project’ producing prosciutto, salami, chorizo, pancetta etc. using local Bio Dynamic Berkshire pigs.